-6.6 Autoguiding and AO operation
+7.6 Autoguiding and AO operation

 The autoguiding and the wavefront sensing are fully transparent to the user during the observations.
-However, earlier during the definition of the survey, the user must define GA/AO stars with the help of the Survey Area Definition Tool (SADT).
+However, earlier during the definition of the survey, the user must define AG/AO stars with the help of the Survey Area Definition Tool (SADT).
 The SADT finds the minimal number of tiles, necessary to cover a user-defined survey area.
-For each tile the SADT verifies the presence of suitable stars in the LOCS/AG field of view, and if this is not the case, it modifies the position of the tiles to ensure that such stars are available.
-The AG operation is not optional, having suitable guiding star is mandatory.
-Usually, as a result of this check, the number of tiles covering the survey area increases.
-This procedure is described in detail in the SADT User's Manual.
+For each tile the SADT verifies the presence of suitable stars in the LOWFS/AG field of view, and if this is not the case, it modifies the position of the tiles to ensure that such stars are available.
+The AG operation is not optional, having suitable guiding stars is mandatory.

-During normal operation, usually once at the beginning of the night the HOWFS are used to implement initial correction of the primary.
-Then, during the operation, the LOCS are used, in parallel with the observations if the telescope stays at one position more than $\sim \!
-30 \, \text{sec}$.
-This is the minimum time within which the LOCS can provide correction.
-In case of shorter observations, either the observations will have to be carried out without wavefront correction or the observations will have large overheads to derive and apply the corrections.
-For more details on the wavefront sensing see Section 5.4 and 5.5.
+During normal operation, usually once at the beginning of the night the HOWFS are used to implement initial corrections of the primary.
+Then, during the operation, the LOWFS are used, in parallel with the observations if the telescope stays at one position more than $\sim\!45\,\mathrm{sec}$ .
+This is the minimum time within which the LOWFS can provide correction.
+For more details on the wavefront sensing see Section 6.5 and 6.6.

-6.7 Sensitivity
+7.7 Overheads